 In the first, dead players can float about as ghosts and drive the rest of the gang mad.
 That’s not a figure of speech - a good haunting will lower their sanity and put their lives in even greater danger.
 Resurrection is easy, for a price: a piece of your max health.

-Magicka looks fun and games with its short, hooded wizards and parody ye-olde-english dialogue, but it’s actually bastard hard.
+Magicka looks fun and games with its short, hooded wizards and parody ye-olde-english dialogue, but it’s actually bloody hard.
 Casting spells requires you to tap in a sequence in quick time using the top two rows of keys on your keyboard.
 The more powerful the spell, the more keys you need to press.
-A single wrong stroke can cast something entirely different.
+And a single wrong stroke can cast something entirely different.

 The key to hilarity lies the fact that all your co-op buddies can be hit by friendly fire.
 Send out a scorching fireball and if a friend walks in the way it’s off to the pearly gates with them.
 It becomes a frequent occurrence, as you’ll always have half your brain attempting to calculate your spells, meaning sometimes your aim will be a little… off.
 This thankfully rarely leads to frustration, but always leads to Skype becoming astonishingly loud with the sound of people falling from their chairs laughing.